thanhtut/responsibleai-exercise/section2.md

 # TinyPII GuardRail

 The code consists of three seperate and loosely coupled components.
 * tiny-pii - the library that scrapes the personal identifiable information.
 It uses `dslim/bert-base-NER` model from hugging face to perform name and detection.
 It also contains a pipeline model where other NER models can easily be plugged in into the workflow.
 It also has the script for running on the CSV file.
+And it has tests!
 * pii-server - FastAPI wrapper on on the tiny-pii that exposes two endpoints `/process` and `/history`.
 Also stores the results in the database.
 * pii-frontend - Gradio frontend that only uses pii-server to use PII serice and also view the history.
 I intentionally avoided this from using the database directly for the sake of cleaner architecture.

+I have dockerized all my components.
+However, if you want to run them manually [get poetry](https://python-poetry.org/docs/#installation).
+I have used it since I found it useful to manage python issues with dependency management.

 ## Tiny-PII